Jonathan Taylor Player Prop Bets for NFL Week 13 | Indianapolis vs. Houston 12/5/2021

 Matchup vs. Houston

-- Taylor has had a rushing touchdown in two games versus the Texans, and had multiple TDs in one of those games.
+- In two of three games against the Texans Taylor has run for a touchdown, and had multiple TDs in one of those two games.

-- In terms of defending against the run, the Texans are 31st in the league, giving up 135.6 yards per game.
+- Taylor will go up against a Texans squad that allows 135.6 rushing yards per game and is the NFL's 31st-ranked rush defense.

-- Taylor and the Colts will face off against the NFL's 31st-ranked defense in terms of rushing touchdowns conceded (17).
+- This year the Texans are ranked 31st in the league in rushing touchdowns allowed (17).

 Recent Performances

-- In last week's matchup against the Buccaneers, Taylor ran the ball 16 times for 83 yards (5.2 yards per carry) and scored one touchdown.
+- In last week's outing against the Buccaneers, Taylor ran the ball 16 times for 83 yards (5.2 yards per attempt) and scored one touchdown.

-- In his last three games, Taylor has collected 384 rushing yards (128.0 per game) on 69 attempts with six touchdowns.
+- Over his last three games, Taylor has piled up 69 carries for 384 yards (128.0 per game) and six touchdowns.

 Taylor's Indianapolis Teammates